GST return filing in Chennai

 Important points for GST return filing

-1. Filing of periodical GST returns is compulsory even if there is no business for the period, hence in cases where there is no business dealer is required to file nil GST returns.
+1. Periodical GST return filing is mandatory even if there is no business for the period, in such cases where there is no sales or purchases dealer is required to file GST nil return.

-3. GST returns already filed cannot be revised, correction of errors is only possible in succeeding months through debit, credit note, and amendment of invoices.
+3. GST return cannot be revised after GST return filing, correction of errors can be done in succeeding months through debit, credit note, and amendment of invoices.

-4. Penalty and interest auto-populated during GST return filing can be paid only through cash, making payment using credit available is not possible.
+4. Penalty and interest auto-populated during GST return filing can be paid only through cash ledger, amount available in electronic credit ledger cannot be used to pay GST late filing fees, penalty and interest.

-5. Tax on reverse-charge mechanism shall be paid only by means of cash
+5. Tax on reverse-charge mechanism can be paid only by using the balance in the electronic cash ledger.

-7. GSTR-3B return can be filed only after payment of taxes for the month.
+7. GSTR-3B return can be filed only after payment of taxes, late fees and penalty calculated for that period.

-8. On the successful filing of any GST return, an ARN number will be generated and sent to the e-mail
+8. Once you file GST return online, an ARN number will be generated and sent to the e-mail ID.

 10. ITC credit available will be auto-populated on the GST set-off page, we need to use the credit available only against outward liability based on ITC utilization rules.

-11. GST registration may be cancelled by the GST department for continuous failure to file GST returns for a continuous period of 6 months, show cause notice will be sent before cancellation of GST registration, once the taxpayer file a GST return for the mentioned period show cause notice will be cancelled automatically by the system.
-In case it is pending, the taxpayer is requested to reply to the showcase notice.
+11. GST registration may be cancelled by the GST department for continuous failure to file GST return for a period of 6 months, show cause notice will be sent before cancellation of GST registration and GST number will be in suspended status till be the taxpayer files GST return for the mentioned period in the show cause notice.
+The show cause notice will be dropped automatically by the system after filing the GST return.
+In case GST return filing status is pending, the taxpayer is requested to reply to the showcase notice with the reasons for non filing within the time allowed in show cause notice.

-Rules relating to the submission of GST-related data are enormous and more technical, so it is always advisable to file with a knowledgeable GST consultant who is well aware of GST rules and regulations.
 Mere knowledge of the filing procedure in the gst.gov.in portal is not sufficient for the efficient filing of GST returns, multiple components in GSTR-1 data, and ITC eligibility had to be taken care of.
+Get the support of knowledgeable GST return filing consultant for overall compliance of GST Act.

 We make it easy for you to find the answer to frequently asked questions here...

-Option 2: NEFT/RTGS – No restriction on maximum limit, once payment is made through the bank, once processed by the bank the same will be credited in the electronic cash ledger and communication e-mail will be sent by GST portal once credited
+Option 2: NEFT/RTGS – No restriction on maximum limit, once payment is made through the bank, and processed by the bank the same will be credited in the electronic cash ledger and communication e-mail will be sent by GST portal.

-Option 3: Over the counter – Payment of GST in the counter method is restricted to the maximum amount of Rs.10,000, this method is used as the last option if we cannot pay in online mode.
+Option 3: Over the counter – Payment of GST in the counter method is restricted to the maximum amount of Rs.10,000, this method is used as the last option if we are not able to pay in online mode.

-After saving GSTR-3B, the button for set off and payment of GST will be enabled, and we can see the amount available in the electronic credit ledger and cash ledger, GST system will automatically set off the liability with available balance, however, we should take care to verify the priority of setting off of the different head of taxes.
+After saving GSTR-3B data, the button for set off and payment of GST will be enabled, the amount available in the electronic credit ledger and cash ledger will be auto-populated in set-off page, GST system will auto populate the remaining cash to paid for the period, once the remaining cash payment is made button for GST return filing will be enabled.

-GSTR 2B is a statement GST credit that can be availed in the current month, this is generated on or after the 14 of each month invoice filed by the supplier within due date only will be taken in GSTR-2B, the data in GSTR 2B is constant, but in case of GSTR-2A the data get updated each time a new invoice is filed throughout the month even after the due date
+GSTR 2B is a input tax credit that can be availed in the current month, this is generated on or after the 14 of each month for the invoice filed by the supplier within due date.
+The data in the GSTR 2B is constant, but in case of GSTR-2A the data get updated each time a new invoice is filed throughout the month even after the due date.

-Late filing fees are Rs.20 per day for nil return filing and Rs.50 for others, the penalty will be calculated from the expiry of the due date and up to date of filing to return, GST late fees is collected while filing the return for next month
+Late filing fees is Rs.20 per day for nil return filing and Rs.50 for others, the penalty will be calculated from the expiry of the due date and up to date of filing to return, GST late fees is collected while filing the return for next month.

-GST return for composition scheme is filed every year ion form no GSTR-4 on or before 30 the April of next financial year, tax amount and interest amount to be paid shall be made on the self-assessment basis on or before 18th of the month following each quarter
+GST return for composition scheme is filed every year in form no GSTR-4 on or before 30 th April of next financial year, tax amount and interest amount should be paid on the self-assessment basis on or before 18th of the month following each quarter.

-First return after GST registration is applicable for taxpayers who are liable to apply for GST registration within 30 days of him/her becoming liable, in that case, details regarding sales made from the date of liability and up to date of grant of registration are declared, the revised invoice needs to be issued by the supplier within 1-month from the date of grant of registration.
-This enables the utilization of ITC credit by the receipt of supplies from the dealer
+First return after GST registration is applicable for taxpayers who are liable to apply for GST registration within 30 days of him/her becoming liable to apply GST registration.
+The details regarding sales made from the date of liability and up to date of grant of registration are declared, the revised invoice needs to be issued by the supplier within 1-month from the date of grant of registration.
+This enables the utilization of ITC credit by the receipt of supplies from the dealer.

 1. Quarterly return monthly payment scheme (QRMPS)

-It is the process of filing the return on a quarterly basis and payment to be made every month, this scheme looks pretty good in general, but we need to calculate the tax amount for monthly payments.
+It is the process of filing the GST return on a quarterly basis and payment on every month, this scheme looks pretty good in general, but we need to calculate and pay the the tax amount every month even though GST return is not required to be filed for every month.

 2. Two-stage GST return filing

-Monthly return for regular GST dealer is required to be filed in two stages GSTR-1 needs to be filed on or before 11 the of the succeeding month, and GSTR-3B should be filed on or after 14 of each month and on or before 20 the of each month.
+Monthly return for regular GST dealer is required to be filed in two stages, GSTR-1 return needs to be filed on or before 11 the of the succeeding month, and GSTR-3B should be filed on or after 14 of each month and on or before 20 the of each month.

-In two-stage GST return filing, once GSTR-1 is submitted within the due date the data of the invoices submitted will be auto-populated in GSTR-2B of the customer in case of B2B sales.
+In two-stage GST return filing once GSTR-1 is submitted by the suppliers within the due date, the data of the invoices submitted will be auto-populated in GSTR-2B of the customer in case of B2B sales.

 So we are forced to follow our supplier regarding their GSTR-1 filing within the due date for availing input tax credit and the same thing applies to us.